 Tags are more like the index page of a book, and so it is normal to have more tags than categories.
 However, you should still use them sparingly.
-They are there to group together blog posts which have something in common, not to be used willy nilly!
+They are there to group together blog posts which have something in common, not to be randomly!

 READ MORE >>> How to optimise your blog’s site stucture for SEO